W. A. Criswell: Presidential elections

 In 1960 Criswell published an article attacking the appropriateness of Roman Catholics to serve as president, titled "Religious Freedom, the Church, the State, and Senator Kennedy."
-The address, the text of which is available from the Kennedy Library archives, stoked the concern of some Protestants preceding the presidential election, to which Senator Kennedy responded in a speech on religious freedom and the separation of church and state.
-In 1976, Criswell supported the election of the Republican U.S. President Gerald R. Ford, Jr., an Episcopalian, rather than the Southern Baptist Democratic nominee, former Georgia Governor Jimmy Carter.
+The address, the text of which is available from the Kennedy Library archives, stoked the concern of some Protestants at the prospect of a Catholic President, to which the Senator in question (John F. Kennedy) responded in a speech in which he cast himself as the candidate of the Democratic party rather than of the Catholic church, and committed himself to the separation of church and state.
+In 1976, Criswell supported the election of the Republican U.S. President Gerald R. Ford Jr., an Episcopalian, rather than the Southern Baptist Democratic nominee, former Georgia Governor Jimmy Carter.

 Abortion

 Questioned in 1973 about the Supreme Court's decision in Roe v.
 Wade Criswell replied, "I have always felt that it was only after a child was born and had a life separate from its mother that it became an individual person, and it has always, therefore, seemed to me that what is best for the mother and for the future should be allowed."
 Criswell later became a staunch opponent of the procedure.